garrypolley/garrypolley.github.io/_posts/tumblr/2012-06-28-7-databases-in-7-weeks-postgresql-riak-and.md

 tags: []
 tumblr_url: http://blog.garrypolley.com/post/26085691393/7-databases-in-7-weeks-postgresql-riak-and
 ---
 I decided to purchase this book based on a recommendation by a coworker named Tom.
-I’ve finished up with the first 4 chapters and it has been a really good read.
-I’d highly recommend this book to anyone interested in database technology, or even as a college textbook to help introduce differences among different data stores.
-The writers have taken great effort in making the book both readable (it’s very much like a conversation with an expert) and technical so you can truly begin to understand the different databases and the use cases they support.
+I've finished up with the first 4 chapters and it has been a really good read.
+I'd highly recommend this book to anyone interested in database technology, or even as a college textbook to help introduce differences among different data stores.
+The writers have taken great effort in making the book both readable (it's very much like a conversation with an expert) and technical so you can truly begin to understand the different databases and the use cases they support.